slatedocs/slate/source/index.md

 Make sure that you put the proper years that the document was created and updated in the copyright statement.
 These years should be either a single year or a range of years.
 A range of years are used when the document was first published in one year but was subsequently updated in other years.
 </aside>

+## Turning on Document Search

+DevNet Slate has the option of providing readers with a local search.
+When you insert the line `search: true` into your header, the search option becomes enabled and a search box will appear in the Table of Contents right below the logo.

+When a user types in text into the search box, the Table of Contents is automatically filtered to remove sections that do not contain the search term.
+Text that matches the search term will be highlighted with a yellow background.

 # Creating a Table of Contents